Round 1 2018/2019 will open 2 July 2018 and closes 25 July 2018.

 Please be advised that the guidelines are reviewed annually to ensure the program continues to meet the needs of our sport and recreation community.

-- Demonstrate the need for the project and the broader community benefit it will bring (remember to attach any planning documents your club may have completed such as strategic plans
+- Demonstrate the need for the project and the broader community benefit it will bring (remember to attach any planning documents your club may have completed, such as strategic plans).

-- Talk to your club members and get their input into your plans

-- partnerships between community organisations and stakeholder clubs is also required).
+- Demonstrate collaboration (talk to your club members and get their input into your plans - partnerships between community organisations and stakeholder clubs is also required).

-- Ensure you talk to Council officers regarding any development permits you may need
+- Ensure you talk to Council officers regarding any Building and Development permits you may need.

-- Ring Council to discuss your project if you have any questions
+- Contact Council to discuss your project if you have any questions.

 The RADF program promotes the professional development and employment of arts and cultural workers in regional Queensland.
 It is a partnership program between Arts Queensland and Council.
 Council makes a bid for funding from Arts Queensland.
 Local arts and cultural workers' can apply to Council for funding for; professional services, travel costs to attend seminars, productions, exhibitions, workshops, research and promotion.
 The elected RADF committee make recommendations to Council for allocation of funds.
 For up to date information and supporting material visit the Live at the Centre website.

 Congratulations to the 2018 Scenic Rim Australia Day Awards winners!

 Scenic Rim Regional Council's annual Australia Day Awards program is held to acknowledge the significant contributions made by individuals and groups to the community.
 Being nominated for an Australia Day Award is a great honour.
 The Awards give the community the opportunity to publicly recognise and reward an outstanding person.
 You are invited to nominate a friend, family member, community leader or a colleague - the unsung heroes who you believe makes the Scenic Rim a great place to live.
 Let’s give them the recognition they deserve

 |Citizen of the Year||Kim Crow|